See also:

-approx. 13,000 words,
+approx. 13,000 words

-First line:
+First line

 Aton 77, director of the University, thrust out a belligerent lower lip and glared at the young newspaperman in a hot fury.

-Last line:
+Last line

 The long night had come again.

-The shorter the Night the better
+The shorter the nightfall the better

 First a word about the versions of this story.
 The 1941 short story "Nightfall" has been acclaimed one of the greatest science fiction tales—if not the greatest science fiction tale—ever.
 You can find it in many anthologies, including Asimov's The Complete Stories and Nightfall and Other Stories, as well as in collections of classic sci-fi, such as the Science Fiction Hall of Fame, Volume I, edited by Robert Silverberg.